Sanspareil-III/dataviz-project-template-proposal/README.md

   ### Comparitive Analysis
   * How does the pole resistance measurement change based on humidity?
   ** Can see in scatterplot now
-  * How does the fuse resistance change based on fuse size?
+  * How does the resistance change based on frame size?
   ** Can see in scatterplot now

   ### Aesthetic Requirements